So, you would like to be a crew member on our rescue boats. Great!

 Crew members must live within 20 minutes of the base and are required to be available for rostered call outs.

-Crew MUST make themselves available for fundraising (normally selling meat tray tickets on a Sunday AFTERNOON) at least once every two months.
+Crew must make themselves available for fundraising activities (normally selling raffle tickets or managing car parking) at least once every three months.

 Job Description – CREW MEMBER #JD-02-00

-- Capable of lifting, pulling and throwing ropes.
+- Be capable of lifting, pulling and throwing ropes, lifting loads, carrying equipment etc.

-- Able to work confidently on wet and unstable decks as required and transfer to small tenders as required.
+- Be able to work confidently on wet and unstable decks as required and transfer to small tenders as required.

-- Able to be involved in long and arduous searches in both daylight and darkness for extended periods, often in rough, wet and cold conditions.
+- Be able to be involved in arduous marine operations in both daylight and darkness for extended periods, often in rough, wet and cold conditions.

-- Able to understand, accept and act on instructions as required.
+- Hear, understand, and act on instructions as required.

-- Familiar (after training) with the operation of VMR Bribie Island Rescue vessels and all associated equipment, including electronic navigation aids, outboard and fire-pump motors, and small inflatable tenders.
+- Be familiar (after training) with the operation of VMR Bribie Island Rescue vessels and all associated equipment, including electronic navigation aids, outboard and fire-pump motors, and small inflatable tenders.

-- Able to assist in the delivery of primary First Aid including resuscitation techniques for prolonged periods in extreme conditions (e.g. CPR and EAR).
+- Be able to assist in the delivery of primary First Aid including resuscitation techniques for prolonged periods in extreme conditions (e.g. CPR and EAR).

-- Able to remain effective in high-stress situations (e.g. death or serious injury on Medivac operations).
+- Remain effective in high-stress situations (e.g. death or serious injury on Medivac operations).

-Willing to attend training courses from time to time as well as available for rostered duties.
+- Attend training courses from time to time as well as available for rostered duties and fundraising.

 How to Apply.